postgres-ai/docs/docs/how-to-guides/joe-bot/count-rows.md

 :::

 :::info
 Keep in mind that the clone you are working with might be, depending on the settings and the state of Database Lab Engine, somewhat outdated.
-In the very beginning, Joe reports the timestamp to help you understand the version of data you are working with: `Snapshot data state at: 2020-01-02 03:04:05 UTC.`
+In the very beginning, Joe reports the timestamp to help you understand the version of data you are working with: `Snapshot data state at: 2020-01-02 03:04:05 +00:00.`
 :::

 <Tabs